JuanGr95/JuanGr95/README.md

-## Hi there 👋, I'm Juan Grosso!
+<h2 align="center">Hi 👋, I'm Juan</h2>
+<h3 align="center">A passionate Frontend Developer from Cádiz, Spain.</h3>

 Welcome to my GitHub profile!
-I'm Juan, a frontend developer with a year of experience, currently expanding my horizons into the realm of game development with Unity and C#.
+I have a year of experience working as Frontend Dev, currently expanding my horizons into the realm of game development with Unity and C#.
 I'm a technology enthusiast who's always eager to learn and explore new tools and frameworks.

+### 💼 I'm currently working on:
+- I’m currently attending a master's program in **Game Development with Unity and C#**

 ### 🌱 What I'm currently learning:
 - Master's in Game Development with Unity and C#